nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

+The edit operation is facilitated by `EditCommandParser`. `EditComamndParser` will map the creation of an `EditApplicantDescriptor` based on the input prefixes. `EditApplicantDescriptor` stores the details to edit the applicant with, where user specified parameters to edit will replace the corresponding details of the current applicant.

-The edit operation is facilitated by `EditCommand`.
-It extends `Command` and implements the `Command#execute` operation.
+`EditCommand` extends `Command` and implements the `Command#execute` operation.

 Given below is an example usage scenario and how the edit operation is handled by TrackAScholar: